 - Using radar equipment to track the movement and density of bird flocks to predict their behavior and manage control techniques more effectively

 - Adjusting flight times to avoid the busiest hours for bird activity, such as early morning and late evening or during peak migration periods

 Despite the best use of multiple deterrent methods and wildlife management, airplane bird strikes still happen.
-Ornithologists and other researchers examine the snarge - the remains of birds that have impacted with planes - to determine which species are the greatest problem and the greatest risk.
+Ornithologists and other researchers examine the snarge, the remains of birds that have impacted with planes, to determine which species are the greatest problem and the most significant risk.
 With that knowledge, they can continually refine control methods to be more effective without disrupting birds that do not cause problems.

-As airports become busier and schedule flights with greater frequency and alternative habitats continue to shrink, more and more birds will seek refuge near airports, causing potentially dangerous situations.
-Airports must constantly be on the alert for other fliers in the skies, and as new control and deterrent techniques are developed, it is hoped that bird strikes can continue to be minimized.
+As airports become busier, flights are scheduled more frequently, and alternative habitats continue to shrink, more and more birds will seek refuge near airports, causing potentially dangerous situations.
+Airports must continuously be on the alert for other fliers in the skies, and as new control and deterrent techniques are developed, it is hoped that bird strikes can continue to be minimized.